-Director David Moreton achieves uneven results in this obsessive love story about a guy seeking closure after being dumped by his Latino boyfriend.
-Awkwardly juggles screwball and noir elements with macabre black comedy.
-The film traffics in enough hot guys and sexy action to tap the gay market, especially as a video/DVD release.
+Attempting something more ambitious and sophisticated than his 1999 queer teen tract “Edge of Seventeen,” director David Moreton achieves uneven results with “Testosterone.”
+This obsessive love story about a guy seeking closure after being dumped by his Latino boyfriend awkwardly juggles screwball and noir elements with macabre black comedy in a mix that calls for a far lighter, more stylish touch than the obvious one at work here.
+True to its title, however, the film traffics in enough hot guys and sexy action to tap the gay market, especially as a video/DVD release.

 One of the prime selling points for that demographic will be uber-hunk Antonio Sabato Jr. in a role that reveals what the model/actor kept under wraps in his celebrated Calvin Klein underwear ads.
 But while his sex-god character is the catalyst fueling the plot mechanics, he figures only marginally in the action.

 Central character is Dean (David Sutcliffe), a graphic novelist whose creative instincts have hit a wall since Argentine lover Pablo (Sabato Jr.) exited his life without explanation.
 Ignoring deadlines and the demands of his smart-mouthed editor (Jennifer Coolidge), Dean impulsively flees Los Angeles for Buenos Aires, where Pablo has retreated into his world of family respectability and old money.